Spectrum Range: Composition

 The Spectrum Range consists mainly of trachyte, comendite and pantelleritic trachyte and rhyolite of the Spectrum Formation, the fifth oldest stratigraphic unit of the Mount Edziza volcanic complex.
-More than 90% of these volcanic rocks were erupted as lava whereas less than 10% of them were erupted as pumice and pyroclastic flows; the lava is in the form of flows that individually reach thicknesses of up to 200 m.
-These volcanic rocks are overlain locally by eroded remnants of Kitsu Member basaltic lava flows, which preserve the unmodified upper surface of the original Spectrum Dome and cap the higher peaks of the Spectrum Range.
+More than 90% of these volcanic rocks were erupted as lava; individual flows reach thicknesses of up to 200 m.
+In contrast, less than 10% of them were erupted as pumice and pyroclastic flows.
+Rhyolites are the most silicic rocks; they contain up to 77% silica.
+The trachytes and rhyolites are overlain locally by eroded remnants of the Kitsu Member.
+This stratigraphic unit consists of alkali basalt flows that preserve the unmodified upper surface of the original Spectrum Dome.
+Obsidian Ridge contains high-quality obsidian, which was used by early Tahltan people for making stone tools.

+Most of the felsic (Note: Felsic pertains to magmatic rocks that are enriched with silicon, oxygen, aluminum, sodium and potassium.) lavas forming the Spectrum Range are peralkaline.
+Because of their unusual major element geochemistry, peralkaline lavas can be 2–3 times less viscous than their metaluminous equivalents.
+There is a consensus in the scientific community that peralkaline magmas evolve from melts generated in Earth's mantle, but there is less agreement on the nature of the mantle source.
+The source that produces alkali basalts parental to silicic peralkaline rocks has been variously attributed to metasomatically enriched mantle, asthenospheric mantle enriched by "primitive" material from a deep mantle plume, or mantle enriched by recycled mid-ocean ridge basalt.
+Highly alkaline but not strictly peralkaline rhyolites are also present; they are chemically and mineralogically similar to other felsic lavas in the Spectrum Range.

 Caldera

 In the middle of the Spectrum Range at the base of the volcanic pile is a buried depression that may be a caldera or an irregular collapse structure.
-It occurs within a roughly circular area about 10 km in diameter and likely formed by collapse of a shallow magma chamber during eruption of the Spectrum Formation lavas.
-At least 1 km of vertical caldera collapse may have resulted if the magma chamber was similar in diameter to this circular area, but poor exposure of the depression and of the bounding vertical faults has given fragmentary evidence.
+It occurs within a roughly circular area about 10 km in diameter and was likely formed by collapse of a shallow magma chamber during the eruption of the Spectrum Formation lavas.
+At least 1 km of vertical caldera collapse may have resulted if the magma chamber was similar in diameter to this circular area.
+However, the evidence is fragmentary because of poor exposure of the depression and of the bounding vertical faults.
 The southwestern side of a northwesterly-trending, nearly vertical fault adjacent to Stewbomb Creek has dropped at least 90 m and is cut by parallel rhyolite dikes.